0xSage/noir-simple-signature/README.md

 For the hash function, you can use any of the currently ACIR supported OPCODES.
 See [here](https://github.com/noir-lang/noir)

+This is really more of an exercise to checkout NOIR than to learn how to write custom gates... yay.

 ### Suggested Interface

 > I haven't actually implemented this homework yet, so we may need to tweak these parameters.